Volunteer as a listener

 Become a volunteer with our Rapha Listening Service

-We need volunteers from all walks of life to support community members with mental health problems.
-The shortage of male volunteers is particularly acute.
-Many of our male service users prefer to talk to another man, but we are not able to meet this need for everyone.
+We need volunteers from all walks of life to support community members with mental health challenges.
+We especially welcome male volunteers to meet demand from men who prefer to talk to another man.

-What would I do as a listening volunteer?
+What will I do as a listening volunteer?

-Your role will be to let service users talk through their feelings and experiences without judging or telling them what to do.
-So the key qualities we look for in our volunteers are compassion and a non-judgemental attitude.
+Your role is to let service users talk through their feelings and experiences without judging or telling them what to do.
+The key qualities we look for are compassion and a non-judgemental attitude.

 Are sessions face to face?

-Our service is delivered over the phone and online, so it doesn’t matter where you live, you can volunteer with us.
-We do expect to offer some face to face options alongside our telephone service in the near future.
+Our service is delivered by phone and online, so you can volunteer from anywhere.
+We expect to offer some face-to-face options alongside our telephone service in the near future.

 How much time will I need to give?